commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 }
 ```

 The core issue was therefore simple: the attacker could choose the delegate address inside the payload.
-If that delegate already had `"*"` permission for the victim Safe, `SquidRouterModule` accepted the request and executed the requested actions.
+If that delegate already had `"*"` permission for the victim Safe, the affected Safe module accepted the request and executed the requested actions.

-The observed attacks used Axelar express execution.
-That was the delivery path, not the root cause.
-The vulnerable trust decision was inside `SquidRouterModule`'s payload handling: the destination contract treated attacker-controlled message fields as authority for a local Safe operation.
+The observed attacks used Axelar Express Execution.
+That was how the calls reached the affected module, not the root cause.
+The vulnerable trust decision was inside the affected Safe module's payload handling: the destination contract treated attacker-controlled message fields as authority for a local Safe operation.

-Some attacks called `SquidRouterModule` directly.
+Some attacks called the affected Safe module directly.
 Others went through attacker contracts that simplified the attack call.
 For example, the Ethereum attacker contract [`0xfac7459683cdb9b6f367b42eedfebd745dc8760c`](https://etherscan.io/address/0xfac7459683cdb9b6f367b42eedfebd745dc8760c) decompiled to a two-argument entry point taking a victim Safe and delegate.
 In this write-up we refer to that behavior as `drain(safe, delegate)`, but the name is not a verified ABI name.

 ```solidity
 // label for illustration, actual selector is 0xf8c8f0a3 drain(address safe, address delegate)
 ```

-The attacker contract assembled the malicious `ActionsExecutionParams` internally and sent it to `SquidRouterModule`.
+The attacker contract assembled the malicious `ActionsExecutionParams` internally and sent it to the affected Safe module.

 The structure contained an ordered list of actions and a strictness flag.
-Each action carried an action type and ABI-encoded parameters interpreted by `SquidRouterModule`:
+Each action carried an action type and ABI-encoded parameters interpreted by the affected Safe module:

 ```solidity
 struct ActionsExecutionParams {